yorzi/discourse_docs/administrators/essentials/configure-your-domain-name-for-hosted-discourse.md

 1. In the box to the left of your domain name, enter your URL prefix (such as www).
 1. Enter `hosted-vh1.discourse.org` in the **points to** box.
 1. Click **Add**.

+### iwantmyname.com

+1. Log in to your account at https://iwantmyname.com/signin
+1. Go to your Domains section.
+1. Find the "Nameservers" section and click "Manage DNS records"
+1. In the "Hostname" box, enter your URL prefix (such as www).
+1. Make the "Type" a `CNAME`
+1. In the "Value" box Enter `hosted-vh1.discourse.org`
+1. Click **Add** and **Save DNS Settings**.

+---

+(this page was [adapted from Fastly](https://docs.fastly.com/guides/getting-started/cname-instructions-for-most-providers) with permission.)

+<small class="documentation-source">Source: [https://meta.discourse.org/t/configure-your-domain-name-for-hosted-discourse/21827](https://meta.discourse.org/t/configure-your-domain-name-for-hosted-discourse/21827)</small>